 9. Is your culture being managed?

+If you can answer yes to each of those questions, then perhaps your firm is a leader also.
 If not, then your firm most likely currently or will soon fall into the ‘laggard’ category.
 It’s never too late to get started on a turn around.
 It just may help you understand your clients better as well, as they are doing the same things to manage their businesses